-Uncarina is a genus of plant in family Pedaliaceae.
-Originating in Madagascar, the deciduous shrub may sometimes be considered a small tree as it grows to 25 feet (7.6 m) tall.
-Leaves are oval and green and flowers bell-shaped and tubular.
-Uncarina blooms easily, and when covered with flowers, it is a striking vision.
+Uncarina is a genus of plants in the family Pedaliaceae.
+Originating in Madagascar, the deciduous shrubs may sometimes be considered small trees as they grow to 25 feet (7.6 m) tall.
+Leaves are oval and green, and flowers are bell-shaped and tubular.
+Uncarinas bloom easily, and it is a striking vision when covered with flowers.
 The seed capsules feature small hooked harpoons.

-There are about 15 species and all species are in cultivation.
-There are three flower colours to be found: red, white and yellow.
+There are about 15 species, and all are in cultivation.
+Flowers are in three colors: red, white, and yellow.
 The latter is the most common.
 Only one species has a true caudex, Uncarina roeoesliana.
-It is also the easiest one to flower; it can already flowers when still small.
+It is also the easiest one to flower and can already bloom when still small.
 The rarest is Uncarina leptocarpa, the only white-flowering species.

-Light: This heat resistant plant does best when grown in part shade to full sun.
+Light: These heat-resistant plants do best when grown in part shade to full sun.

-Temperature: Uncarinas are tender, cannot endure temperatures below 35 2° F (2° C), if grown outdoors they will probably grow back from roots, if frozen.
-They are quite heat tolerant.
+Temperature: Uncarinas are tender and cannot endure temperatures below 35 2° F (2°).
+If grown outdoors, they will probably grow back from roots if frozen.
+They are quite heat-tolerant.

 Water: Water abundantly when actively growing and keep dry when dormant.

-Soil: Uncarina needs a rich, very well drained potting soil.
+Soil: Uncarinas needs rich, very well-drained potting soil.

 Fertilizer: Use diluted fertilizer on young plants to speed up growth.

-One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
-Why this is, we do not know.
+One reason that Uncarinas are not common in cultivation is that the seeds do not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
-In short: a difficult sort to propagate.
+In short, they are difficult plants to propagate.

 But, once you have managed to get yourself one, it is relatively easy to grow.
-It needs plenty of warmth and plenty of water in the growing season, but keep it dry in the winter.
-In the wild they can grow up to 13 feet (4 m), but do not expect that in your greenhouse or window sill.
+They need plenty of warmth and water in the growing season but keep them dry in the winter.
+They can grow up to 25 feet (7.6 m) in the wild, but do not expect that in your greenhouse or window sill.